An axiomatic approach to default risk and model uncertainty in rating systems: Law-invariant default risk measures and distorted PDs

 \section{Law-invariant default risk measures and distorted PDs}

 Let $C$ be a set of customers $C\subset \Bb$, which contains the set of all constant functions, and satisfies $\eins_{\{X>0\}}\in C$ for all $X\in C$.\ In this section, we fix a reference probability measure $\P$ on $\FF$, and specialize on \textit{law-invariant} default risk measures $\DR\colon C\to [0,1]$, i.e., $\DR(X)=\DR(Y)$ whenever $X\in C$ and $Y\in C$ have the same distribution under $\P$.
-In rating systems, customers in the same rating class are considered to be statistically identical in terms of their default behaviour.
-Hence, when choosing a default risk measure in order to quantify the probability of default including uncertainty, it makes sense to require law-invariance.
-Since customers are usually divided into rating classes, the case, where $(\Omega,\FF,\P)$ is \textit{not} atomless is of particular interest in the analysis of default risk.
-We therefore start with several characterizations of law-invariance, which do \textit{not} hinge on the standard assumption of an atomless probability space, before we switch to an atomless setting in order to derive finer properties and representations of law-invariant default risk measures.
+In rating systems, customers in the same rating class are considered to be statistically identical in terms of their default behaviour.\ Hence, when choosing a default risk measure in order to quantify the probability of default including uncertainty, it makes sense to require law-invariance.
+Since customers are usually divided into rating classes and not every default probability is realized, we also consider the case where $(\Omega,\FF,\P)$ is \textit{not} atomless.
+We start with several characterizations of law-invariance, which do not hinge on the standard assumption of an atomless probability space, before we switch to an atomless setting in order to derive finer properties and representations of law-invariant default risk measures.

 In the sequel, we say that a function $T\colon [0,1]\to [0,1]$ is a \textit{distortion function} if $T(0)=0$ and $T(1)=1$.
 The following theorem adopts an argument from Wang et al.\ \cite[Proof of Theorem 2]{MR1604936}, and provides a characterization of distorted PDs.